 The important role of soil moisture for the environment and climate system is well known.
 Soil moisture influences hydrological and agricultural processes, runoff generation, drought development and many other processes.
-It also impacts on the climate system through atmospheric feedbacks.
+It also impacts on the climate system through atmospheric feedback.
 Soil moisture is a source of water for evapotranspiration over the continents, and is involved in both the water and the energy cycles.
-Soil moisture was recognised as an Essential Climate Variable (ECV) in 2010.
+Soil moisture was recognized as an Essential Climate Variable (ECV) in 2010.

-The Soil Moisture_cci project produces:
+The CCI Soil Moisture project produces:

-- 9 public releases to date, each updated with new sensors and extended time series.
+- 14 public releases to date, each updated with new sensors and extended time series.

 - ERS data is processed by the Microwave Remote Sensing Group at TU Wien.

 - All passive datasets are processed using the LPRMv7 algorithm, designed and implemented by Planet.

 While the surface soil moisture products delivered by ESA CCI have proven valuable contributions to many climate applications, particularly carbon and vegetation modellers have expressed a strong interest in long-term satellite-based root-zone soil moisture products for linking vegetation phenology and biomass carbon to moisture availability in the soil (Dorigo et al. 2017).